novia-financial/QuickCompare/ReadMe.md

 Next the engine inspects models of both databases, building a set of Difference objects for each database element.

-The Difference objects also act as a report generator, with overridden ToString methods a generated report will list all database differences.
+The Difference objects also act as a report generator, with overridden `ToString()` methods a generated report will list all database differences.

-Input parameters are accepted via an IOptions implementation, __QuickCompareOptions__.
+Input parameters are accepted via an `IOptions` implementation, `QuickCompareOptions`.

 _Note that this was created as part of an Innovation Day event so is lacking initial unit tests and XML comments._

 ### Example usage

-The `DifferenceBuilder` class generates the report from the `GetDifferenceReport()` method.
-Note that the options are usually injected from the configuration, but are explicitly created in this example for clarity;
+The `DifferenceBuilder` class generates the report from the `GetDifferenceReport()` method as shown in this example.

 ```C#
 var settings = new QuickCompareOptions